CANTUS-Project/api/source/resource_types.rst

-    :>json string siglum: the "siglum" field of the corresponding "Source" resource :>json string proofreader: ``"display_name"`` of an "Indexer" resource :>json string melody_id: (will appear in ``"resources"`` after the first version) :>json string source: the "name" field of the corresponding "Source" resource :>json string resources>source: URL to the containing "Source" resource :>json string resources>office: URL to the corresponding "Office" :>json string resources>genre: *not provided* (ask the "CantusID" resource)
+    :>json string siglum: the "siglum" field of the corresponding "Source" resource :>json string proofreader: ``"display_name"`` of an "Indexer" resource :>json string melody_id: (will appear in ``"resources"`` after the first version) :>json string resources>source: URL to the containing "Source" resource :>json string resources>office: URL to the corresponding "Office" :>json string resources>genre: *not provided* (ask the "CantusID" resource)